2004 North Carolina Senate election: District 46

-Incumbent Democrat Walter Dalton has represented the 46th district and its predecessors since 1997.
+Incumbent Democrat Walter H. Dalton has represented the 46th district and its predecessors since 1997.

 District 47

 Incumbent Democrat Joe Sam Queen has represented the 47th district since 2003.
 Queen lost re-election to Republican Keith Presnell.

 District 48

 Incumbent Republican Tom Apodaca has represented the 48th district since 2003.

 District 49

 Incumbent Democrat Martin Nesbitt has represented the 49th district since his appointment in 2004.
 Nesbitt was elected to a full term.

 District 50

 Incumbent Republican Bob Carpenter has represented the 50th district and its predecessors since 1989.
 Carpenter lost re-election to Democrat John Snow.